torvalds/linux/Documentation/process/kernel-enforcement-statement.rst

 community and do not have an unintended negative impact on the health and growth of our software ecosystem.
-In order to deter unhelpful enforcement actions, we agree that it is in the best interests of our development community to undertake the following commitment to users of the Linux kernel on behalf of ourselves and any successors to our copyright interests:
+In order to deter unhelpful enforcement actions, we agree that it is in the best interests of our development community to undertake the following commitment to users of the GNU/Linux kernel on behalf of ourselves and any successors to our copyright interests:

     Notwithstanding the termination provisions of the GPL-2.0, we agree that